codesagecoder/streaming-app-admin/README.md

 #### Must have nodejs with npm installed (preferrably latest version).
 1. Download/clone the repository and open the folder in the cli
 2. Insall all the dependencies using `npm i` command
-3. Launch the server with `npm start` command.
+3. Launch the server with `npm run dev` command.
 The app will launch on localhost:3000 automatically.

 ## Dependencies
 - react